Investing in ETFs vs Individual Stocks

 While these attributes make ETFs an attractive proposition, investors are still exposed to the same risks that lead them to jump ship from managed funds during and after the GFC.
 That’s because investors are still subjected to the fluctuations of the market given that ETFs have to remain fully invested regardless of whether the market is rising or falling.
 While some would argue that an investor can sell out of an ETF at any time, the unfortunate reality is that most don’t sell assets that are falling in value for fear of losing out.

 Tracking the performance of an ETF

 If we review the Vanguard Australian Shares Index ETF (VAS), which is one of the largest ETFs in Australia, you will notice that it has underperformed the S&P/ASX 300 Index, which is the benchmark for this fund, since inception after management fees.
-And if you take a closer look at their disclosure, these returns do not reflect the transaction costs imposed on the creation and redemption of the ETF units, brokerage or the bid ask spread that investors pay to buy and sell ETF securities on the ASX.
+If you take a closer look at their disclosure, these returns do not reflect the transaction costs imposed on the creation and redemption of the ETF units, brokerage or the bid-ask spread that investors pay to buy and sell ETF securities on the ASX.

-So what does this really mean?
-If these costs were factored in, the returns would be lower than what is actually presented.
+So what does this mean?
+If these costs were factored in, the returns would be lower than what is presented.